 There is a lot of adjustment going on in your body just after the baby is born.
 The body needs enough time to establish a healthy milk supply and it cannot be done if your caloric intake has restrictions.
-Therefore it is best to wait until your baby is 6 to 8 weeks old before start any dieting.
+Therefore it is best to wait until your baby is 6 to 8 weeks old before starting any dieting.

 In fact, don’t do anything consciously to lose weight until after 6 to 8 weeks.
 It is totally okay NOT to bounce back to your pre-pregnancy weight in the first few months.
-However it is likely that you will love some weight.
+However, it is likely that you will love some weight.
 Breastfeeding does burn extra calories per day so keep that in mind.

 Postpartum Weight Loss Exercise Program